open-containers/fips-container-images/README.md

 ### 3. Verify FIPS mode inside the container

-Each base image ships with a small verification helper or documented command sequence to confirm that FIPS mode is active (for example using `openssl list -providers` or equivalent).
+Each base image ships with a small verification helper or documented command sequence to confirm that FIPS mode is active (for example, using `openssl list -providers` or equivalent).

 ## FIPS scope and limitations